jsreport/docs/docs/assets.md

 {#asset {{giveMeAssetName}}}
 ```

+## Globally shared helpers
+The templating engine helpers needs to be shared between multiple templates very often.
+This can be achieved using assets because every asset can be marked as globally shared helpers using studio.
+Such asset is then automatically embedded into all template helpers.

 ## Encoding options

 The assets doesn't need to be necessary text files.
 It can also be a binary file like image or font.
 In this case you can embed the asset as image in the following way using a `@encoding`